Downtown Milwaukee Campus

 Career Outlook: The demand for phlebotomists continues to grow.
 The career ladder has additional opportunities including laboratory assistant and medical laboratory technology.

-Added Career Value: After earning this diploma, the credits can be applied toward completing the Healthcare Services Management associate degree.
+Career Pathway: After earning this diploma, the credits can be applied toward completing the Healthcare Services Management associate degree.

 Program Code: 30-513-1